Attend a LIVE Service Autopilot demo this month and be entered to win an iPad!

 Company Ownership

-Whether you’re registered as a partnership, corporation, sole proprietorship, or something else, it’s important to include this information in your business plan because of its tax implications.
+Whether you’re registered as a partnership, corporation, sole proprietorship, or something else, it’s important to include your legal structure in your business plan because of its tax implications.

 Since your business entity protects you from being personally liable for your business’ financial implications, it’s an important part of your business.

-In short, your start-up summary details your startup costs and uses your assets to calculate your cleaning business’ value.
+In short, your start up summary details your startup costs and uses your assets to calculate your business’ value.

 Once you’ve established your cleaning prices, your startup costs can be included in your overhead costs.